mwlky/Jira/README.md

 - ✅ Task management system (CRUD)
 - 🔄 Assigning users to tasks
 - 🔄 Status flow (To Do / In Progress / Done)
-- 🔄 Responsive UI for desktop and mobile
+- ✅ Responsive UI for desktop and mobile
 - 🔄 Azure deployment pipeline

-> ✅ = done / in progress
+> ✅ = done
 > 🔄 = upcoming

 ## 📦 How to run locally